TripIt Blog

 5. Keep receipts of incidental expenses

-Most airlines will reimburse you up to $50 per day for five days for reasonable incidental expenses from your lost or delayed baggage.
-These expenses can include clothing, toiletries, and a cell phone cable.
-If possible, try to get a brief explanation of what the airline considers a “reasonable purchase.”
+Many airlines will reimburse you up to $50 per day for five days for reasonable incidental expenses from your lost or delayed baggage.
+These expenses can include clothing, toiletries, and more.
+If possible, try to get an explanation of what the airline considers a “reasonable purchase.”

 As a general rule of thumb, buy items that you normally buy to replace your current inventory.
 Doing so makes it more likely that your compensation claim gets approved.
 You will need to keep a receipt of every purchase in order to receive compensation.